 So you’ve moved into a new place and you’ve got the itch to decorate, but not enough zeros in your bank account to fund a shopping spree.
 Or maybe you’ve got plenty of zeros in savings but you’re just looking to add some character to your home.
 Or maybe, the best reason of all, you just like answering compliments with “Thanks – I made it!”

-Whatever your reason for wanting to add a touch of charm to your home, if you know how to crochet the possibilities are endless.
+Whatever your reason for adding a touch of charm to your home, if you know how to crochet the possibilities are endless.
 Grab some enchanting yarn and your magic wand (AKA crochet hook) and get to work with these 9 patterns!

 Wooden floors echo and are cold.
 Carpeted floors are a sea of one static color.
 Rugs are cozy and can add a much needed pop of color and texture, not to mention they create an excellent focal point for a room.
 Soften any room with this excellent Cotton Aztec Rug pattern from Elise Engh’s Grow Creative blog.